ethereum/go-ethereum/docs/getting-started/consensus-clients.md

 ## Validators {#validators}

 Validators are responsible for securing the Ethereum blockchain.
 Validators have staked at least 32 ETH into a deposit contract and run validator software.
-Each of the consensus clients have their own validator software that is described in detail in their respective documentation.
+Each consensus client has its own validator software that is described in detail in its respective documentation.
 The easiest way to handle staking and validator key generation is to use the Ethereum Foundation [Staking Launchpad](https://launchpad.ethereum.org/).
 The Launchpad guides users through the process of generating validator keys and connecting the validator to the consensus client.

 ## Syncing {#syncing}